Neo-Assyrian Empire: Sargon II and Sennacherib

-Though Sargon tried early on to dislodge Marduk-apla-iddina, attacking Aramean tribes who supported Marduk-apla-iddina and marching out to fight the Elamites, his efforts were initially unsuccessful, and in 720 BC the Elamites defeated Sargon's forces at Der.
+Though Sargon tried early on to dislodge Marduk-apla-iddina, attacking Aramean tribes who supported Marduk-apla-iddina and marching out to fight the Elamites, his efforts were initially unsuccessful, and in 720 BCE, the Elamites defeated Sargon's forces at Der.
 Sargon's early reign was more successful in the west.
 There, another movement, led by Yau-bi'di of Hamath and supported by Simirra, Damascus, Samaria and Arpad, also sought to regain independence and threatened to destroy the sophisticated provincial system imposed on the region under Tiglath-Pileser.
-While Sargon was campaigning in the east in 720 BC, his generals defeated Yau-bi'di and the others.
+While Sargon was campaigning in the east in 720 BCE, his generals defeated Yau-bi'di and the others.
 Sargon continued to focus on both east and west, successfully warring against Šinuḫtu in Anatolia and Mannaya in western Iran.

-In 717 BC Sargon retook Carchemish and secured the city's substantial silver treasury.
-Perhaps it was the acquisition of these funds which inspired Sargon to begin the construction of a new capital of the empire from scratch, named Dur-Sharrukin ("Fort Sargon") after himself.
+In 717 BCE, Sargon retook Carchemish and secured the city's substantial silver treasury.
+Perhaps it was the acquisition of these funds that inspired Sargon to begin constructing a new capital of the empire from scratch, named Dur-Sharrukin ("Fort Sargon") after himself.
 Perhaps the motivating factor was that Sargon did not feel safe at Nimrud after the early conspiracies against him.
 As construction work progressed, Sargon continued to go on military campaigns, which ensured that Assyria's geopolitical dominance and influence expanded significantly in his reign.
-Between 716 and 713 BC, Sargon fought against Urartu, the Medes, Arab tribes, and Ionian pirates in the eastern Mediterranean.
-A significant victory was the 714 BC campaign against Urartu, in which Rusa I was defeated and much of the Urartian heartland was plundered.
+Between 716 and 713 BCE, Sargon fought against Urartu, the Medes, Arab tribes, and Ionian pirates in the eastern Mediterranean.
+A significant victory was the 714 BCE campaign against Urartu, in which Rusa I was defeated and much of the Urartian heartland was plundered.